How to Recognize and Walk Through Open Doors: Finding Opportunities in Everyday Life

 How often does someone tell you their name, only for you to forget it 15 seconds later?

-We spend a lot of time distracted, and it’s not a habit we break quickly.
+We spend a lot of time distracted, and that’s not a habit we break quickly.

 That’s all there is to it.